 Media Synchronicity Theory.
 MST posits that communication and task performance are enhanced when communication meets the condition of media fit, which occurs when the capabilities of media to support synchronicity match the communication process and appropriation factors.
 Communication is divided into two primary processes: conveyance, which is the transmission of new information, and convergence, which is the process of mutually agreeing (or disagreeing) on the meaning of information.
-Convergence processes require rapid information transmission and lesser cognitive processing, while conveyance processes require more cognitive processing and less rapid information transmission.
-Therefore, convergence processes benefit from media that supports high synchronicity while conveyance processes benefit from media that supports lower synchronicity.
+Convergence processes require rapid information transmission and less cognitive processing whereas conveyance processes require more cognitive processing and less rapid information transmission.
+Therefore, convergence processes benefit from media that support high synchronicity whereas conveyance processes benefit from media that support lower synchronicity.

-Synchronicity is defined as “a shared pattern of coordinated behavior as [teammates] work together” (Dennis, Fuller, & Valacich, 2008, p.
+Synchronicity is defined as “a shared pattern of coordinated behavior as [teammates] work together” (Dennis et al., 2008, p.
 575).
-Five fundamental media capabilities determine synchronicity: 1) transmission velocity (how fast a message can reach the recipient), 2) parallelism (the number of transmissions that can occur simultaneously), 3) symbol sets (the ways in which a message can be encoded), 4) rehearsability (the ability to edit a message before sending it), and 5) reprocessability (the ability to retrieve a message again after it has been transmitted).
-Highly synchronous mediums have higher transmission velocity and natural symbol sets, but are lower in parallelism, rehearsability, and reprocessability.
-The authors argue that finding the best fit between communication processes and media appropriation will enhance communication and task performance.
+Five fundamental media capabilities determine synchronicity: transmission velocity (how fast a message can reach the recipient), parallelism (the number of transmissions that can occur simultaneously), symbol sets (the ways in which a message can be encoded), rehearsability (the ability to edit a message before sending it), and reprocessability (the ability to retrieve a message again after it has been transmitted).
+Highly synchronous mediums have higher transmission velocity and more natural symbol sets, but have less parallelism, rehearsability, and reprocessability.
+Dennis et al. (2008) argue that finding the best fit between communication processes and media appropriation will enhance communication and task performance.

 A final consideration of MST is appropriation factors, which include familiarity with a medium, training on a medium, past experiences, and social norms.
 These factors play a role in determining the appropriate or best fit for a communication event.
-For instance, if a team member is not familiar with a tool like Google Docs, communication performance may suffer even if the media fits the process.
+For instance, if a team member is not familiar with a tool such as Google Docs, communication performance may suffer even if the medium fits the process.

 Laboratory Experiments on MST

 Much of the empirical work on MST occurs in laboratory settings and tests media differences.
-For example, Dennis, Valacich, Speir, and Morris (1998) found support for MST in that face-to-face groups (high synchronous) performed better on convergence tasks, while email groups (low synchronous) performed better on conveyance tasks.
-Murthy and Kerr (2003) tested face-to-face and text-based CMC on idea generation (conveyance) and problem solving (convergence).
-They found support for MST as those in the face-to-face group performed better on the convergence task, while groups who used the text-based CMC performed equally as well as face-to-face on the conveyance task.
-Finally, Lober, Grimm, and Schwabe (2006) compared audio to text-based chat and found support for MST, as participants who used audio performed better on a convergence task.
+For example, Dennis, Valacich, Speier, and Morris (1998) found support for MST in that face-to-face groups (high synchronicity) performed better on convergence tasks whereas e-mail groups (low synchronicity) performed better on conveyance tasks.
+Murthy and Kerr (2003) tested face-to-face and text-based CMC for idea generation (conveyance) and problem solving (convergence).
+They found support for MST because those in the face-to-face group performed better on the convergence task whereas the groups using the text-based CMC performed equally as well as the face-to-face on the conveyance task.
+Finally, Lober, Grimm, and Schwabe (2006) compared audio to text-based chat and found support for MST, as participants who used audio chat performed better on a convergence task.

-Some empirical work has compared only CMC mediums, as opposed to examining face-to-face interactions.
-For instance, Schouten, van den Hoff, and Feldberg (2010) found support for MST when comparing 3D virtual worlds and text-based chat, as 3D virtual worlds out performed chat for convergence processes.
-Similarly, Baker (2002) found support for MST in virtual teams as teams using video and audio (high synchronicity) performed significantly better on a convergence task than audio-only (low synchronicity).
-Hassell and Limayem (2010) found a significant relationship between media synchronicity and job satisfaction when they explored communication in a virtual world (high synchronicity) versus email (low synchronicity) on a decision-making task.
+Some empirical work has compared only CMC mediums and did not examine face-to-face interactions.
+For instance, Schouten, Van den Hooff, and Feldberg (2010) found support for MST when comparing 3D virtual worlds and text-based chat, as 3D virtual worlds out performed chat in convergence processes.
+Similarly, Baker (2002) found support for MST in virtual teams because teams using video and audio (high synchronicity) performed significantly better on a convergence task than did audio-only (low synchronicity) teams.
+Hassell and Limayem (2010) found a significant relationship between media synchronicity and job satisfaction when they explored communication in a virtual world (high synchronicity) versus e-mail (low synchronicity) on a decision-making task.